Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

 Visit [project's Github page](https://github.com/nikolay-turpitko/my-debian) for more information and sources.

+Notice, these instructions I wrote for myself.
+These steps are not mandatory for OS to work, but I usually perform them on a new system to sync my settings, download my current projects, etc.

 ## Manual steps to complete installation

+At first login to i3wm choose to use defaults.
+You'll download custom i3wm settings from the dot files during following steps and you'd want to avoid conflicts in configuration files.

 1. Restore from backup your keys and passwords into:

   - `.ssh`;
   - `.gnupg`;

-   Keys may be required at the next steps to clone repositories with write access or private repositories.
+   These keys are required at the next steps.
+Particularly, to access private repositories, or to clone owned repositories with write privileges.

    You may skip this step and change `~/.mrconfig` to use `https://` schema for read-only access.
 It may be enough for temporary VM installations, if you do not plan to make backups of dot files from this system, or if you want to manually setup remote servers for each repository later.

    Sample command to restore parts from tar backup: